CSS animation property, is a shorthand property. It lets us to use multiple animation type CSS properties simultaneously.

 It contain following four values,

-- normal : It is the default value animation starts from left to right.
+- normal : It is the default value, where animation starts from left to right.

 - reverse : Animation starts from right to left.